-Prior to applying for admission on this basis, at least five years must have elapsed since the end of the semester in which the applicant was last in attendance for credit at a college or university.
-The applicant must present evidence that the conditions, which caused the poor academic record, have changed so there is now a reasonable expectation that the applicant will perform satisfactorily if admitted.
+Prior to applying for academic renewal, at least five years must have elapsed since the end of the semester in which the applicant was last in attendance for credit at a college or university.
+The applicant must present evidence that the conditions, which caused the poor academic record, have changed so there is now a reasonable expectation that the applicant will perform satisfactorily if approval is given.

-Once the Associate Director of Admissions has approved academic renewal, the student must then meet regular freshman admission criteria.
-The Associate Director of Admissions will consult with the proper academic dean for advice on specific questions.
+The Director of Admissions will consult with the proper academic dean for advice on specific questions.
 Students showing competency in any area may be allowed advanced standing (without credit) or a waiver of requirements just as any entry-level student.